Dog Bite Lawyers

 Who Is Liable if a Dog Bites You?

 To bring a successful dog bite injury case, you’ll need to be able to prove that someone was liable for the incident that caused your injuries.
-Some parties who could potentially be held liable if a dog bites you include the following:
+Some parties who could potentially be held responsible if a dog bites you include the following:

 - The owner’s insurance — Most homeowners insurance policies cover dog bite injuries.
 Filing a claim with the dog owner’s insurance company allows you to avoid tension and disputes with the dog owner, especially if they are a family member, friend, or acquaintance.

 A lawyer who handles premises liability or injury cases can help you determine who is liable.
-They can review the circumstances of your case, handle communications with the at-fault party and their insurance, and prepare the evidence to support your claim.
+They can review the circumstances of your case, manage communications with the at-fault party and their insurance, and prepare the evidence to support your claim.